This article will help you:

 - The device ID and user ID you use for experiments and flags must be the same as the device ID and user ID used in Amplitude Analytics.

-- In order for a flag to show up in an environment, it must be enabled in that environment.
+- In order for a flag to show up in a deployment, it must be enabled in that deployment.

 - Do not assign a variant a name value of “off.”
 This value is explicitly reserved for users in the “OFF/FALLBACK” bucket.